 After Tommy died, I couldn’t figure out why God would allow a young boy with such a bright future to be taken from his family.
 It wasn’t until later that it occurred to me that there are times when God allows the shining star of a family to die so that everyone who knows the person will be forced to wake up from their spiritual slumber and reevaluate their lives.

 When a shining star is suddenly lost, the people who are left behind have no other choice but to reevaluate their own lives and commit to following the example of the person they lost.
 It’s common for a family to lose the one child who had the most potential.
-The loss of that child often turns out to be a life-altering event that ends up having a dramatic and positive impact on the family members who are left behind.
+The loss of that child often turns out to be a life-altering event that ends up having a dramatic and positive impact on the family members and friends who are left behind.

 4. The Departure of a Hero – You may have heard of Nick Murphy, a young Catholic man who graduated from Peoria Notre Dame High School in 2015.
 After graduating from high school, he enlisted in the U.S. Navy and was stationed in Pensacola, Florida.